camelkyhn/MAFIOSO/README.md

 HAVE FUN!..

 # Getting Started
 You need to download the .html and .js file to same directory.
-Then you can just start the game by opening the .html in a browser.
+Then you can just start the game by opening the .html file in a browser.